 Nosy Be means “big island” in Malagasy and it almost has a mainland feel, certainly when compared to the other islands.
 It also goes by the nickname Nosy Manitra, or scented island, thanks to its spice markets and flavoursome food.

-Volcanic peaks Mont Lokobe and Mont Passot form the backdrop for the sandy beaches of Ambatoloaka and Ambondrona.
+Volcanic peaks Mont Lokobe and Mont Passot form the backdrop for the sandy beaches of Ambatoloaka and Ambondrona on this largest island on the list.

 It’s one of the few places in the world where you stand a chance of spotting the Omura whale, named as a species in its own right in 2003.

 How to get there: You can fly direct from Europe to Fascene Airport on Nosy Be.
-This cuts down on your travel time enormously if you’re looking to hit the beach straight away.
+These direct flights cut down on your travel time enormously if you’re looking to hit the beach straight away.
 Otherwise, most international flights head into Ivato International Airport in the capital Antananarivo.
 From there, you’ll need to take a direct flight to the north.

 Nosy Iranja